+So this is the gospel.
+For God so loved the world.
 The gospel is what God has done for us.
-He did this out of His great love for us.
+He has done it out of His great love for us.
 It was not done because of what we deserve.
 The term used is 'grace' which means something freely given without reference to anything worthy in the recipient of the favor.
-The condition of salvation is belief in Jesus Christ.
-Those who trust in Jesus will have eternal life and those who do not will remain forever in the darkness away from God's presence.
+Look at what John writes.